From Restless to Contextual: A Thresholding Bandit Reformulation For Finite-horizon Improvement: Introduction

-This reliance on standard RL frameworks means that the performance guarantees for these online algorithms are inherently \emph{asymptotic} in the number of episodes or time steps.
-However, this focus constitutes a fundamental limitation in practical applications,\footnote{Table~\ref{tab:examples} provides key application areas for restless bandits.} where horizons are finite due to budget cycles, program durations, or policy deadlines \citep{delrío2024, delrío2024Pharmacy}.
-In domains like targeted patient interventions \citep{villar2015multi, biswas2021learn, mate2021} or resource allocation \citep{borkar2017opportunistic, brown2020index}, systems evolve continuously and cannot be reset, making the standard episodic RL framework impractical.
 Consequently, an algorithm's performance is judged by its cumulative reward within a \emph{single, limited-time episode}.
 An asymptotically optimal policy that requires a long time to learn offers no practical value \emph{if it fails to achieve a high reward within the operational horizon}.
-This critical limitation of prior work motivates a fundamental shift away from the objective of learning complex MDPs, and towards a reformulation designed for sample-efficient learning in the non-episodic, finite-horizon setting. {Our contributions are fourfold}: \begin{itemize}[leftmargin=12pt, itemsep=0pt, topsep=0pt, partopsep=0pt, parsep=1pt] \item \textbf{A Novel Reformulation}: we interpret regret as convergence rate (Sec.~\ref{subsec:regret-convergence}) and show that online algorithms may achieve reward maximization more effectively by targeting alternative objectives, which leads to accelerated convergence (Sec.~\ref{subsec:need-for-reformulation}).
-This motivates us to introduce a \emph{budgeted thresholding contextual multi-armed bandit} (BT-CMAB), which simplifies the learning objective of RBs to a contextual bandit problem through carefully designed rewards (Sec.~\ref{subsec:contextual_bandit}), enabling sample-efficient learning in finite horizons. \item \textbf{First Non-asymptotic Finite-Horizon Optimality Guarantee}: we establish the first finite-horizon non-asymptotic (valid for arbitrary number of agents) optimality guarantee for a tractable RB setting, proving our oracle greedy policy is optimal for a homogeneous 2-state model (Theorem \ref{th:optimality-greedy-homogeneous}).
+This critical limitation of prior work motivates a fundamental shift away from the objective of learning complex MDPs, and towards a reformulation designed for sample-efficient learning in the non-episodic, finite-horizon setting. {Our contributions are fourfold}: \begin{itemize}[leftmargin=12pt, itemsep=3pt, topsep=0pt, partopsep=0pt, parsep=1pt] \item \textbf{A Novel Reformulation}: we interpret regret as convergence rate (Sec.~\ref{subsec:regret-convergence}) and show that online algorithms may achieve higher cumulative reward in a finite horizon by targeting alternative design objectives, which leads to accelerated convergence (Sec.~\ref{subsec:need-for-reformulation}).
+This motivates us to introduce a \emph{budgeted thresholding contextual multi-armed bandit} (BT-CMAB), which simplifies the learning objective of RBs to a contextual bandit problem through carefully designed rewards (Sec.~\ref{subsec:contextual_bandit}), enabling sample-efficient learning in finite horizons. \item \textbf{First Non-asymptotic Finite-Horizon Optimality Guarantee}: we establish the first finite-horizon non-asymptotic (valid for an arbitrary number of agents) optimality guarantee for a tractable RB setting, proving our oracle greedy policy is optimal for a homogeneous 2-state model (Theorem \ref{th:optimality-greedy-homogeneous}).
 This provides a theoretical foundation absent in prior work.

 \item \textbf{A Fast-Converging Learning Algorithm}: we propose $\epsilon$-GT (\emph{$\epsilon$-Greedy Thresholding}, Algorithm~\ref{alg:lcb-greedy}, Sec.~\ref{section:thresholding-bandit-algorithm}), a novel learning algorithm for RB with \emph{heterogeneous agents}.
 We establish that it achieves sublinear convergence rate (Theorem \ref{th:sublinearregret}), enabled by the careful choice of decaying $\epsilon$.